reduxjs/redux/docs/store.md

 const store = createStore(counter);
 ```

-A redux store works with a single reducer, but in the following example we would like to use the functionality of both the `counter` and `todos` reducers.
+`createStore` intializes the store with a single reducer, but in the following example we would like to use functionality from both the `counter` and `todos` reducers.
 To do this we need to somehow combine `counter` and `todos` into a single reducer.
 Here is one approach:

 ```js
 import { createStore } from 'redux';